MoOyeg/testFlask/README.md

 # testFlask

-## Test Flask is a simple flask application to show some parts of the Openshfit Application Experience for a Python Application.
+## Test Flask is a simple flask application to show some parts of the Openshift Application Experience for a Python Application.
 It's been broken down into a series of modules that cover likely Use Cases

 ----------